-Course Code

-Course Name Machine Learning

-Credits 3L:0T: 0P

-Pre-Requisites Probability and Linear Algebra; Basic

-programming skills preferably in python
+Course Code Code will be given as per choice in particular semester and paper Course Name Machine Learning Category of Course Professional Elective Courses Credits 3L: 0T: 0P C:3 Pre-Requisites Probability and Linear Algebra; Basic programming skills preferably in python

-- > To impart the basic concepts of machine learning and algorithms. - To understand concepts about supervised and unsupervised learning. - To understand basic concepts about deep learning and learning theory. - To enable them to understand issues related to the application of machine learning Algorithms.
+To impart the basic concepts of machine learning and algorithms.

+- > To understand concepts about supervised and unsupervised learning. - > To understand basic concepts about deep learning and learning theory. - > To enable them to understand issues related to the application of machine learning Algorithms.